 dbrand designs and manufactures customization and impact protection accessories for electronic devices.
 We collect, use, and disclose personal information for the following purpose:

 - Responding to inquiries about dbrand products and other services;

-- Processing product orders, processing credit cards, processing other payment information for customers, and generally administering our ecommerce platform;
+- Processing product orders, processing credit cards, processing other payment information for customers, fraud detection and prevention, and generally administering our ecommerce platform;

 - Delivering products ordered from our website;